morepath/morepath/doc/index.rst

 routing is to models.
 Morepath is model-driven and **flexible**, which makes it **expressive**.

-* Does your web framework get in your way?
+* Morepath does not get in your way.

-* Can't easily express what you want?
+* It lets you express what you want, easily.
+See :doc:`quickstart`.

-* Or perhaps it's not extensible enough?

-* Do the extension mechanisms that *are* there feel ad-hoc, underengineered, incoherent, and then fall apart on you?

-* Do you wonder why it doesn't just let you override this *one* thing?

-* And why does it need a separate framework on top to develop web services?

-* **Want a web framework where the difficult is easy instead, even obvious?**
+* It's extensible, with a simple, coherent and universal extension and override mechanism, supporting reusable code.
+See :doc:`app_reuse`.

+* It understands about generating hyperlinks.
+The web is about hyperlinks and Morepath actually *knows* about them.
+See :doc:`models_and_linking`.

+* It has all the tools to develop REST web services in the box.
+See :doc:`rest`.

+Sounds interesting?

 **Go on the Morepath!**